 macOS 10.15 Catalina won't install

-This is the classic problem that arises with every macOS beta release: The installation won’t start or you face the "Catalina installation stuck" problem — when it freezes and you see no progress on the install.
+This is the classic problem that arises with every macOS release: The installation won't start or you face the "Catalina installation stuck" problem — when it freezes and you see no progress on the install.
 No matter how many times you start over, you keep getting an error trying to install Catalina."

 How to fix:

 - Apple recommends to reset SMC.
 Shut down your Mac, and hold Shift + Ctrl + Option + Power button for about 10 seconds, with your cable plugged in.
 Click on the power button and wait for your Mac to start up.